-- (1) ASU, TTU and TTUHSC: Summary of Revenues and Expenditures by Budget Category, FY 2015, per Section 01.02.8.d(3)(f), Regents' Rules: All actual expenditures will be reviewed by the Finance and Administration Committee annually and provided as information. - (2) TTUHSC: Contract Renewals per Section 07.12.4.b., Regents' Rules: "Approval of the President is required for all component institution contract renewals or amendments.
-A list of those renewal contracts in excess of \$1,000,000 per annum, including the amount of the contract, will be provided to the board as an information item at the next board meeting." - (3) ASU and TTUSA: Contracts for the services of a consultant with an initial consideration of \$25,000 or less per Section 07.12.2d(2)(b), Regents' Rules: "A report of the contract shall be provided as an information Agenda item at the next board meeting." - (4) TTU and TTUHSC: Contracts for Sponsored Program Projects in excess of \$1,000,000 per annum per Section 07.12.2.b., Regents' Rules: "The board delegates to the presidents the authority to approve the proposals and execute and sign contracts for sponsored program projects in excess of \$1,000,000 per annum.
+- (1) ASU, TTU, TTUHSC and TTUHSC EI Paso: Summary of Revenues and Expenditures by Budget Category, FY 2016, per Section 01.02.8.d(3)(g), Regents' Rules: All actual expenditures will be reviewed by the Finance and Administration Committee annually and provided as information. - (2) TTU and TTUHSC: Contract Renewals per Section 07.12.5.b., Regents' Rules: "Approval of the President is required for all component institution contract renewals or amendments.
+A list of those renewal contracts in excess of \$1,000,000 per annum, including the amount of the contract, shall be provided to the board as an information item at the next board meeting." - (3) TTUHSC and TTUSA: Consulting contracts with an initial consideration of \$25,000 or less per Section 07.12.3.d(2), Regents' Rules: "(a) Board approval is not required, but notice of the proposed contract must be provided to the chair and the chair of the Finance and Administration Committee prior to execution of the contract. (b) A report of the contract shall be provided as an Information Agenda item at the next board meeting." - (4) TTU: Approval of sponsored programs projects in excess of \$1,000,000 per annum as provided by Section 07.12.3.b., Regents' Rules: "Nothwithstanding Section 07.12.2.a, Regents; Rules, the board delegates to the presidents the authority to approve the proposals and execute and sign contracts for sponsored program projects in excess of \$1,000,000 per annum.
 Sponsored program projects are those grants, contracts, and cooperative agreements from either the public or private sectors that support research, instructional, and service projects.
-A list of such contracts for sponsored program projects in excess of \$1,000,000 per annum shall be provided to the board as an information item at the next regular board meeting." - (5) TTU: Approval of tuition and student fees as provided by Section 07.10.1, Regents' Rules: "Assessment.
-Each year, the board shall approve the assessment of tuition and fees for students of component institutions of the TTU system.
-The amounts to be assessed shall be presented annually to the board in a document to be entitled "Global Fee Schedule."
+A list of such contracts for sponsored program projects in excess of \$1,000,000 per annum shall be provided to the board as an information item at the next regular board meeting." - (5) TTUHSC: Report on establishment of new centers and institutes per Section 04.11.2., Regents' Rules: "The establishment or substantive restructuring of a center, institute, or other academic unit or program not addressed in Section 04.11.1 herein shall be approved by the president, with notice provided to the board via an item in the Information Agenda for the next meeting of the board."